+According to the OCRTIS (Central office for the repression of drug-related offences), the median price for herbal cannabis in 2016 was approximately €9 per gram and ranged from €7 to €10 per gram.
+The median price of cannabis resin is now €7 (see table in T2.1).

+As regards the price of cannabis reported as part of the OFDT TREND (Emerging Trends and New Drugs) scheme, the price of herbal cannabis per gram apparently remained stable, in the region of €10 in 2017.
+However, the price of cannabis resin has decreased, from €7 in 2016 to €5.40 in 2017.

-According to the OCRTIS (Central office for the repression of drug-related offences), the median price for herbal cannabis in 2016 was approximately $\in$ 9 per gram and ranged from $\in$ 7 to $\in$ 10 per gram.
-The median price of cannabis resin is now $\in$ 7 (see table in T2.1).
-Average cannabis resin potency reached 23.3% in 2016 in seizures, whereas that of herbal cannabis is 11.4% (STUPS® file data).
-30 samples of cannabis have been collected by OFDT SINTES scheme (21 in the form of resin and 9 as herbal), the THC content average was 30% for resin and 9% for herbal cannabis.
+Average cannabis resin potency reached 23% in 2017 in seizures, whereas that of herbal cannabis is 12% (STUPS® file data).
+21 samples of cannabis have been collected by OFDT SINTES scheme (16 in the form of resin and 5 as herbal), the THC content average was 25% for resin and 8% for herbal cannabis.